Bill-Kinder/OpenIStim-Thesis/README.md

 ## Background

 This repository contains the code developed for my Honours thesis at The University of Sydney.
-It inherits code developed by Dr. Monzurul Alam for the spinal pulse signal, and adds wireless communications and a GUI.
-The stimulator was implemented using Arduino and the GUI was designed in Python.
+The code is inherited from Dr. Monzurul Alam's OpenIStim repository.
+I have added wireless communications and a GUI.

 ## Thesis - Remotely-Controlled Spinal Cord Stimulation via Message Query Telemetry Transport